2026 Bulgarian presidential election

-Presidential elections are scheduled to be held in Bulgaria no later than the fall of 2026.
-Incumbent president Rumen Radev is not eligible to run for re-election, as he is limited to two terms in office.
+Presidential elections are scheduled to be held in Bulgaria on 25 October 2026.
+Incumbent president Iliana Iotova is eligible and has declared her intention to run for a full term.

 Electoral system

 The president of Bulgaria is elected through a two-round system; if no candidate receives a majority of the vote in the first round or a candidate receives a majority of the vote but voter turnout is below 50%, a second round run-off is held between the top two candidates.
 No candidate has ever won in the first round.
-Since 2016 a none of the above option is also present on the ballot.
-In order to stand as a candidate a person must be a Bulgarian citizen holding no other nationality, be at least 40 years of age by election day and have resided in the country for the previous five years.
+Since 2016, a none of the above option is also present on the ballot.
+In order to stand as a candidate, a person must be a Bulgarian citizen holding no other nationality, be at least 40 years of age by election day and have resided in the country for the previous five years.

 Background

-PP-DB are expected to hold a primary election to select their presidential candidate, similar to the one held in 1996.
+Former presidents Georgi Parvanov and Rumen Radev – (now Prime Minister), are ineligible to be elected to a third term, as the Bulgarian Constitution prohibits any person from being elected as president more than twice.

 Candidates

-Potential candidates
+Registered candidates

-The following notable individuals have been suggested as potential candidates by influential members of their respective electoral alliances: